skrishnan2001/PrimeFlix/README.md

 ## To Build the APK

-- To build the APK for android devices, type the command:
+- To build the APK for android devices, use the command:
 ```
 eas build -p android --profile preview
 ```